Rialto building group, Melbourne: Buildings

-The Rialto, 497-503 Collins Street
+Rialto Building, 497–503 Collins Street

 The Rialto Building was designed by prolific architect William Pitt for businessman Patrick McCaughan, and constructed in 1890–91.
 The Gothic Revival front is richly articulated, with an array of Gothic pointed arch windows and loggia screens, tuck pointed brickwork, painted render, insets of coloured tiles, and a lively roofline with corner turret.
 The front office section is four floors plus attic, with a block-long rear section of rooms used as offices or storerooms, reaching down a further two floors due to the slope behind, which is accessed by open galleries on the east side.
 It is set back from the west side boundary to allow a bluestone cobbled delivery laneway, running from Flinders Lane at the rear, which then looped under the building, through to an existing lane called Winfield Square, between the Rialto and the Winfield Buildings, allowing easy delivery.
 It is still visible on the west side, but obscured by new floors on the east.
 At the Flinders Lane ends of the balconies on each level there are corrugated iron enclosures with arched windows, which originally housed urinals.
 In the early 1980s the Rialto was retained whole, restored, and combined with a new rear wing behind the adjacent Winfield building as part of their redevelopment into a hotel, originally the Menzies at the Rialto, opening in 1984.
+In 2024, an office and hotel tower replacing the 1984 rear hotel wing of the Winfield Building that would cantilever over the rear wing of the Rialto was approved.